-- Monitor your own vision regularly - > At home, take note of any changes in your vision - Be proactive and tell your doctor or nurse if you notice any changes - Dealing with changes in your vision can be difficult - it's OK to ask for support - > Talk with family and friends about your vision, and let them know if you are having trouble reading, getting around, taking medication or doing housework - If you don't have family or friends who can help, ask at your doctor's office about support services - Take care of your diabetes - > High blood sugar levels increase the risk of visual impairment due to DME, and make it more likely to get worse^{1,2} - Controlling your blood sugar levels is an important part of maintaining your vision and getting the most out of your treatment2 - There are many things that you and your healthcare team can do to manage your diabetes - > Regularly monitor your blood sugar levels as instructed by your doctor2 - > Take medication as directed.
-Taking all of your medications correctly, both for your diabetes and for your visual impairment due to DME, will give you the best results
+- Monitor your own vision regularly - > At home, take note of any changes in your vision - > Be proactive and tell your doctor or nurse if you notice any changes - Dealing with changes in your vision can be difficult it's OK to ask for support - > Talk with family and friends about your vision, and let them know if you are having trouble reading, getting around, taking medication or doing housework - > If you don't have family or friends who can help, ask at your doctor's office about support services - Take care of your diabetes - > High blood sugar levels make it more likely for PDR and DME to get worse and increase the risk of visual impairment due to DME^{1,2} - Controlling your blood sugar levels is an important part of maintaining your vision and getting the most out of your treatment2 - There are many things that you and your healthcare team can do to manage your diabetes - Regularly monitor your blood sugar levels as instructed by your doctor2 - Take your medication as directed.
+Taking all of your medications correctly, both for diabetes and for your PDR and/or visual impairment due to DME, will give you the best results

-Manage your diet with your healthcare team. \(^{1.3}\) Your doctor can tell you what you should and should not eat and when you should eat
+Manage your diet with your healthcare team."
+Your doctor can tell you what you should and should not eat and when you should eat